AngheloAlf/drmario64/README.md

 ### Other versions

-This repo also has experimental support for the iQue version of this game too.
+This repository has experimental support for the iQue and the Gateway versions of this game too.

-For building this place your ROM in the root of the repo and rename it to `baserom.cn.z64`.
-Pass `VERSION=cn` to the above make commands.
+To build any of this versions place your ROM in the root of the repo and rename it to `baserom.cn.z64` or `baserom.gw.z64`.
+Pass `VERSION=cn` or `VERSION=gw` to the above make commands.

 ## Contributing